Lonza Discussion Panel

 Memorial Sloan-Kettering Cancer Center

-Join Lonza, ZIOPHARM, MSKCC and Stanford Center for Cancer Cell Therapy as we bring together key leading experts to discuss and debate:
+Listen to our panel discussion with Lonza, ZIOPHARM, MSKCC and Stanford Center for Cancer Cell Therapy where we discussed and debated:

 - Implementing innovative platform and solutions suitable for cGMP with an aim to streamline manufacturing workflows